julsterobias/codecorun-product-offer-rules/readme.txt

 Yes, but for the "And" operand only to get the "Or" you have to get the full version

+== Screenshots ==

+1. screenshot-1.jpg
+2. screenshot-2.jpg

 == Changelog

 = 1.0.0
 * Initial Release

+= 1.1.0
+* Fix html templating so that user can customize them in their theme or child theme
+* add new rule - User have meta